Daspy11/the-stu-art-v2/content/Things/Gum Disease.md

 # Diagnosis

-There are 4 levels, 1-2 is reversible, 3-4 can only be stabilised, there’s no way to regain bone without bone graft surgery
+There are 4 levels, 1-2 is reversible, 3-4 can only be stabilised, there’s no way to regain bone without bone graft surgery.

 ## History